-Based on requirements and criteria contained in Section 24-124.01, the sidewalks proposed by the applicant and staff, on- and off-site, the bicycle and pedestrian facilities are adequate to serve the subject property.
+Based on requirements and criteria contained in Section 24-124.01, the sidewalks proposed by the applicant and staff, on- and off-site, and conditions contained within the technical staff report, the bicycle and pedestrian facilities are adequate to serve the subject property.
 Frontage improvements along Belcrest Road, Toledo Road, and Adelphi Road will be required in conformance with the TDDP and/or the Urban Street Design Standards at the time of DSP.
 The Wells Run Greenway, which includes a hard surface multiuse trail, will connect the site with nearby developments and the trail network.
-The off-site sidewalk proffered by the applicant, will accommodate safe pedestrian access along Adelphi Road consistent with recommendations of the TDDP and MPOT, and will improve the environment for pedestrians between the subject site and nearby site destinations.
+The off-site sidewalk proffered by the applicant will accommodate safe pedestrian access along Adelphi Road consistent with recommendations of the TDDP and MPOT and will improve the environment for pedestrians between the subject site and nearby site destinations.

 The applicant's cost estimate for the off-site improvement is \$180,375.00, which exceeds the cost cap in Section 24-124.01(c).
-A condition of approval requires sidewalks to be built up to the cost cap of \$156,000.
-The sidewalks will improve the pedestrian network in the area and is consistent with guidance of Section 24-124.01(d).
+A recommended condition of approval would require sidewalks to be built up to the cost cap of \$156,000; however, additional improvements were proffered by the applicant to complete sidewalk connections in the vicinity of the subject site.
+The proposed sidewalks will improve the pedestrian network in the area and is consistent with guidance of Section 24-124.01(d).
 Furthermore, the ADA-compliant sidewalks will contribute to a more comfortable walking environment and encourage more walking in the area.

-10. Transportation-The site is located in the northeast quadrant of the intersection of Belcrest Road and Toledo Road, and is to be accessed from Belcrest Road, Adelphi Road, and Toledo Road.
+7. Transportation-The site is located in the northeast quadrant of the intersection of Belcrest Road and Toledo Road and is proposed to be accessed from Belcrest Road, Adelphi Road, and Toledo Road.
 Adequacy findings related to transportation are made with this application, along with any determinations related to dedication, access, and general subdivision layout.